reasonml/reasonml.github.io/src/pages/community/faq.md

 ### I'm seeing a weird .cmi/.cmx/.cmj/.cma file referenced in a compiler error.
 Where do these files come from?

-The OCaml community frequently uses file extensions to distinguish between types of source, artifacts, and metadata, depending on your build target (native/bytecode/JavaScript):
+The OCaml community frequently uses file extensions to distinguish between types of source, artifacts, and metadata, depending on your build target (native/bytecode/JavaScript).
+The following is a overview of some of the file extensions you may come across:

 #### Source files